- the immediate resignation of President Mubarak

 Speaking to Fox News on Sunday, US President Barack Obama said the time for change in Egypt was now.

 He said the Muslim Brotherhood was only one faction in Egypt, and did not enjoy majority support but admitted that some strands of their ideology were anti-American.
+However, he said it was clear Egyptians wanted free and fair elections.

 In all, six groups were represented at Sunday's talks hosted by Vice-President Omar Suleiman, including a coalition of youth organisations, and a group of "wise men".